Cr1istY/Cr1istY/README.md

 ## 🤗About Me

-- 🐱College  CQUPT - IOT(2023 - NOW)
+- 🏫CQUPT - IOT(2023 - NOW)
-- 📸Photography
+- 📸At the heart of the image.
+- 🪐The cosmos is within us, We are made of star-stuff.
+- 🫵Life is a challenge, meet it.
-- 🪐OutSide
+- 😼Programing is creating.

 <h3 align="center">FIND MORE <a href="http://foreveryang.cn" target="_blank">😁Here</a></h3>